CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 The script reads the raw data for each test data at `ACOUSTIC/EK80/EK80_RAWDATA`, extract metadata from the raw files using ektools, and run the KoronaModule to convert to pulsecompressed data.
 The output is saved to `ACOUSTIC/GRIDDED/pc_{i}` as net cdf files corresponding to the raw files, where {i} is the ping group number.
 When multiple ping groups are present in the data, {i} denotes the ping group, otherwise i=1.
 A figure is generated from the netcdf file and placed in the same folder. .

-This uses functionality from `raw2pc.py` and `raw2png.py`.
+This uses functionality from `raw2meta`, `raw2pc.py` and `raw2png.py`.

+### raw2meta.py - Parse the raw file for metadata
+Raw2meta parse the raw file using ektools and extracts the ping groups, and assign the metadata to the ping groups.
+This is needed when ping sequencing are used or when different transducers are multiplexed.
+Korona does not support ping groups and the data have to be split prior to processing.

+This is a library function with a wrapper that allows it to be called as a standalone program.

 ### raw2pc.py - Convert a directory of RAW files to pusle compressed NetCDF
+raw2pc convert the raw files to pulse compressed files (when applicable) for each ping group using korona and KoronaScript.

 This is a library function with a wrapper that allows it to be called as a standalone program.

 ### raw2png.py - Make plots from pulse compressed data
+raw2png plots the pulse compressed data from the converted netCDF files.

 This is a library function with a wrapper that allows it to be called as a standalone program.

+## Scripts for test data processing (development in progree)

 ### raw2tracks.py - Tracking using Korona

-The script reads the raw data for each test data set at `ACOUSTIC/EK80/EK80_RAWDATA`, the output is stored under `ACOUSTIC/LSSS/KORONA`.

-### pc2annotations.py - Tracking using image based methods

-Use Ingrids code to track samples belonging to same target across channels.

-TODO: The script reads the pulse compressed data for each test data set at `ACOUSTIC/GRIDDED/pc_{i}`, run the tracking code and stores the output under `ACOUSTIC/GRIDDED/pc_{i}/tracks.csv`.

-The tracking code can be found here: https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-fm-sed

-Frå Ingrid:

-Vedlagt er et eksempel på hvordan jeg ser for meg at output fra tracking-algoritmen kan skrives, basert på tidligere diskusjoner.
-En kort beskrivelse av innholdet finnes i README her: https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-fm-sed : Single Echo Detection algorithm on multi channel frequency modulated echosounder data (github.com).

-Jeg har også pushet eksempelkode for hvordan csv-fila kan plottes sammen med data: https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-fm-sed/scripts/visualization/visualize_track_csv.py at main.
-Koden skal produsere det vedlagte bildet.

-Si gjerne ifra hvis det er noe dere ønsker å endre på i output-formatet.
-Fila inneholder ikke gode tracks – det er mye rom for forbedringer i algoritmen som produserte dette.
+Single target detection and tracking from raw data.

+### pc2tracks - track objects from pulse compressed data

 ### pc2tsf - Estimate TS(f)

 Based on the pulsecompressed data and the track definitions, estimate TS(f) per target across all channels.

-The tracking code can be found here: ?

-TODO: The script reads the pulse compressed data and track definitions for each test data set at `ACOUSTIC/GRIDDED/pc_{i}`, run the TS(f) estimation and store the output under `ACOUSTIC/GRIDDED/pc_{i}/??.??`.

 ### pc2tracks - track objects from pulse compressed data

+This script reads the pc data and computes Sv(f).